 Access tokens encapsulate the authorization scope and credentials.
 These tokens replace the need to know or utilize the credentials of a user.
 The intent is that a 3rd party application never asks nor stores the user's credentials, rather it stores the access token which is then used to make API calls.
 Access tokens have a limited lifetime and must be refreshed periodically.

 Unless specified elsewhere, all access tokens are also issued with a corresponding refresh token.
 The refresh token must be stored by the 3rd party application and used when an expired token response is returned by the server.
-A refresh of the tokens will result in a new access token and a new refresh token.
-These will replace the existing tokens.
+A refresh of the tokens will result in a new access token.
+The same refresh token can be re-used to obtain new access tokens.
 See Token Refresh on how to refresh tokens.